- Over 20 years experience in providing finest quality bespoke internal and external doors

 - Bespoke joinery to complement SWD doors including fitted wardrobes, walk in wardrobes, kitchens, home offices, cinema rooms and wall panelling.

-All of our doors are made to order and we are proud to be able to offer faster lead times on all of our bespoke doors than other bespoke joiners and European manufacturers.
+All of our doors are made to order and we are proud to be able to offer faster lead times on all of our bespoke doors than many other companies.

-Most of our solid wood and solid core door leafs & prehung door-sets take around 8-10 weeks for the manufacture and delivery of them.
+Most of our solid core door leafs & prehung door-sets take around 8-10 weeks for the manufacture and delivery of them.
 Please bear in mind that deliveries may fluctuate depending on the time of year, especially in August and December when there are factory shutdown periods.

-Our bespoke front doors can be made in approximately 8-10 weeks.
+Our bespoke security front doors can also be made in approximately 8-10 weeks.

 Delivery costs are dependent on geographic location.
-We can arrange to deliver to any location in the UK and can deliver to any UK port for ready for export, or internationally.
+We can arrange to deliver to any location in the UK and also deliver to any UK port for ready for export, or internationally.
 Your delivery charge will be included on your quote, but if you have any questions about this please speak to a member of the team on 01932 851081.